UninformedPleb/adore/README.md

   returned.
 - A collection of resultsets, with support for named resultsets as well as indexed access.
-- Object-mapping facilities to turn resultsets back into strongly-typed objects.
+- Object-mapping facilities to turn resultsets back into collections of strongly-typed objects.

-Here's how it works:
+Here's a more feature-rich example:

 ```C#
 public class BarThingy(ConnectionLoader cl)